Myles White

-Myles Howard White (born March 30, 1990) is an American football wide receivers coach for the Miami University RedHawks of the MAC (NCAA FBS).
+Myles Howard White (born March 30, 1990) is an American football coach who most recently served as the pass game coordinator and wide receivers coach for Syracuse.
 He played college football at Louisiana Tech.
 White was signed by the Green Bay Packers as an undrafted free agent in 2013.
-He has also been a member of the New York Giants, New York Jets, and Winnipeg Blue Bombers.
+He was also a member of the New York Giants, New York Jets, Tampa Bay Buccaneers, Winnipeg Blue Bombers and Toronto Argonauts.

 Professional career

 Green Bay Packers

 On September 7, 2015, White was released by the Packers to make room for the signing of wide receiver James Jones.

 New York Giants

 On September 9, 2015, White was signed by the New York Giants and was placed on the practice squad.
 On October 7, 2015, he was promoted to the Giants' active roster.
 On August 30, 2016, he was waived by the Giants.

-New York Jets
+New York Jets (first stint)

 The New York Jets signed White to their practice squad on September 4, 2016.
 On September 12, 2016, he was released from the Jets' practice squad.
 He was re-signed to the practice squad on September 29, 2016.
 He was released by the Jets on October 26, 2016.
-He was re-signed to the practice squad on November 1, 2016 but was released on November 8.
+He was re-signed to the practice squad on November 1, 2016, but was released on November 8.